 After School Play Sessions

-Free After School play sessions for Stevenage Families at Bandley Hill, Pin Green and St. Nicholas Play Centres has returned.
+Free after school play sessions for Stevenage families at Bandley Hill, Pin Green and St. Nicholas Play Centres.

 To check availability on the day, please telephone the numbers below or pop along to your local play centre:

 - Pin Green - 01438 726749

 - St. Nicholas - 01438 722753

 We are limiting the maximum numbers who can attend the play centres, inclusive of adults.
 We will, however, be monitoring COVID-19 transmission rates across the borough, and will reduce or increase our maximum numbers accordingly in order to keep our families safe.

 All adults are required to wear a mask inside the play buildings.
 Hand sanitiser units are available around the play centres; you will be encouraged to use them.